 Of alumni believe their education prepared them for the demands of their vocational life.

-Prepare to engage in meeting the needs of others and driving lasting transformation through a range of interdisciplinary courses.
+Prepare to engage in meeting the needs of others through a range of interdisciplinary courses.
 Deepen your understanding of societal needs and solutions as you enter your next opportunity to make a difference.

 IDS-100 Foundations of Inquiry

 An introductory course emphasizing the knowledge and skills necessary for academic and personal success in a Christian framework.
 Topics include goal setting, decision-making, time management, computer and information retrieval skills, learning skills, relationships and personal health.

 IDS-131 Digital Literacy

 A competency-based course designed to ensure that students have basic technology skills that will enable them to be successful in their academic and professional lives.
 Foundational principles of computing and digital literacy are covered.
 This course also challenges those with existing competency in technology to further develop their knowledge and skills, preparing them to make use of emerging technologies and to be responsible citizens in our increasingly connected world.

 ENG-118 Introduction to Writing and Research

 A course designed to develop critical thinking, reading and writing skills with an emphasis on APA documentation style and research writing.